String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamic comparison between HP strings and balls

 The canonical ensemble of phases at fixed temperature is rarely discussed for black objects in this context, since it gives the same conclusions as the microcanonical analysis.
 Interestingly, for HP strings and balls the situation turns out to be reversed in the two ensembles.
 The free energy for temperatures near the Hagedorn limit can be approximated by

 where $\delta S= S-\beta_H M$ is the self-gravitation correction to the entropy.
 For the HP ball, this gives

 and for the uniform HP string,

 The comparison is simple.
 Given that the dimension factors are positive, when $L$ is large enough the HP ball will have lower free energy and thus dominate in $d=4,5$.
-For $d=6$, the ball solution is not well defined at any $T<T_H$.
+For $d=6$, the ball solution is not well defined at any $T<T_H$ (without corrections to the HP theory).
 The apparent blow-up of $F_b$ seems to indicate that non-uniformity increases the free energy.

 In the next two sections, we will confirm these preliminary conclusions with a detailed study of non-uniform HP strings and their thermodynamics.